MSIA/2021-msia423-Huh-Dunyeng-Project/README.md

 #Mission
 - Users will enter 2-3 books that they have enjoyed in the past.
 The recommendation system would output 2~3 books that will likely match the users' taste.
-The main dataset comes from GoodReads. (https://www.kaggle.com/meetnaren/goodreads-best-books,  https://www.kaggle.com/brosen255/goodreads-books)
+The main dataset comes from GoodReads(https://www.goodreads.com/list/show/1.Best_Books_Ever).

 #Success criteria